openjournals/blog.joss.theoj.org/_posts/2020-07-01-minimum-publishing-unit.md

 As part of the [`pre-review`](https://github.com/openjournals/joss-reviews/issues?q=is%3Aissue+is%3Aopen+label%3Apre-review) process, incoming submissions that are under 1000 lines of code^* (LOC) will be automatically flagged as potentially out of scope by the EiC on rotation.

-Submissions under 500 lines of code will be 'desk rejected' with no further review.
+Submissions under 500 lines^** of code will be 'desk rejected' with no further review.

 **Mandatory "Statement of need" section in JOSS papers**